overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

   - Adapter - Implementation of it
 - By making your component depend on Ports, you can switch implementation from Prod to Fake adapters during a test.

-# Black-box unit testing
+# Black-box Unit testing 🕋

+- It's a technique to Unit test a component without knowing its internals.
+- Unit tests don't mean testing the internals.
+It's an E2E test for your Unit/Component.
-You must have noticed this statement in PowerMock tests: `Whitebox.setInternalState(...)`.
-This is essentially what we talked about "breaking into your own house".
+- You must have noticed this statement in PowerMock tests: `Whitebox.setInternalState(...)`.
+This is essentially what we talked about "breaking into your own house", i.e., breaking your own component's encapsulation.

-## Mock Dependencies not statements
+## Mock Dependencies NOT statements
-- You also notice statements like: `when(...).then(...)`, `doNothing().when(...)` etc, which essentially indicate you are testing a code statement flow and not the behavior.
+- You also notice statements like `when(`...).then(...)`, `doNothing().when(...)` etc, which essentially indicate your test is tightly latched to your Prod code and making assertions tweaking the internal code statements and flow.
-- Mocking statements is like strapping your prod code, you can't move those lines around without breaking or need to update your tests, even though the behavior remains the same.
+- With such a statement mocking, you can't move those lines around (Refactoring) without breaking or needing to update your tests, even though the behavior remains the same.
-- Your tests shouldn't know about the internals of your component.
-- Unit tests should be E2E for a component.
+- Your test should know its component only through its dependencies, such that it can switch the dependencies being injected and asserts the change in its behavior.

 # Demo
 [sttc-demo](https://github.com/overfullstack/sttc-demo)

 ## Before:
 [PokemonCollector](https://github.com/overfullstack/sttc-demo/blob/master/demo/src/main/java/ga/overfullstack/pokemon/before/PokemonCollector.java)

-- This is badly designed and this component directly interacts with legacy components, leaving no choice for the tests but to use **PowerMock**
+- This is badly designed and this component directly interacts with legacy components, leaving no choice for the tests but to use *PowerMock*
-- In-order to test such component, you may need to mock a lot of statements.
+- To test such components, you may need to mock a lot of statements.
 - But for every `when-then` statement written here, the developer has to scrutinize the prod code and do a lot of trial n error.

 ## After:
 [PokemonCollector](https://github.com/overfullstack/sttc-demo/blob/master/demo/src/main/java/ga/overfullstack/pokemon/before/PokemonCollector.java)

 You can execute a test without worrying about what statements to mock.
 Test as if you don't know how it's implemented.
 Instead, fake the dependencies and assert how the component behavior changes with it.

 # Conclusion

 It's easy to design right than to depend on invasive tools like PowerMock.
-Don't let the exiting legacy code be an excuse for bad design.
+Don't let the existing legacy code be an excuse for bad design.

 > No one gives you change, you need to bring change

 A Bus conductor told the above quote (now read the quote again) — #dadjoke

 # My Talks on this
 - 🇮🇳 **[Google Cloud Community Days](https://gdg.community.dev/events/details/google-gdg-cloud-hyderabad-presents-cloud-community-days-hyderabad-2022-1/)**, Hyderabad, 2022
 - 🇩🇪 **[WeAreDevelopers World Congress](https://www.wearedevelopers.com/world-congress/speakers#:~:text=Gopal%20S%20Akshintala-,Lead,-member%20of%20Technical)**, Berlin, 2022
 - 🇮🇳 **[Salesforce](https://www.youtube.com/watch?v=glgI5W2BU5o&list=PLrJbJ9wDl9EC0bG6y9fyDylcfmB_lT_Or&index=1)**, Hyderabad, 2022